isaacsimmons/environment-parser/README.md

 If you want the config object keys to draw from environment variables with different names, there are two options.
 The environment key to draw any individual field's value from can be set with the "envKey" option (e.g. `TEST_1: requireInt({envKey: 'TEST_ONE'}),`).
-Additinoally, the entire batch can be overridden if you want to change the capitalization style.
+Additionally, the keys for the entire object can be overridden at once if you want uniformly use a different capitalization style.
 For instance, the following settings object
 ```typescript
 const settings = Settings({